gmongaras/YOLOX_From_Scratch/README.md

 Pretrianed models can be found using the following google drive link: https://drive.google.com/drive/folders/1hXQQgntAAs0DdrcaF8FtR4_nZnhMyvZb?usp=sharing

-Please ensure that any models that were downloaded are paired with their paramters.
+Please ensure that any models that were downloaded are paired with their parameters.
 Each model has two files:
 1. A .pkl file which stores the model data
 2. A .json file that stores extra configuration information on the model

-Both file should go into the `./models/` Directory within your local repository.
+Both files should go into the `./models/` Directory within your local repository.

 After the model has been downloaded, ensure the filesystem [looks like the following](#directory-information).